michael-hartmann/caps/docs/manual/manual.rst

 CaPS is an implementation of the Casimir effect in the plane-sphere geometry.
-The geometry consists of a sphere of radius :math:`R` separated by a distance :math:`L` from an infinite plate, see the inset of Figure 1.
+The geometry consists of a sphere of radius :math:`R` separated by a distance :math:`L` from an infinite plate as sketched in the inset of Figure 1.
 We assume that the sphere and the plane are in vacuum.
-The main goal of the library and the associated programs is to compute the free energy :math:`\mathcal{F}` depending on the radius :math:`R` of the sphere, the separation :math:`L` between sphere and plate, the temperature :math:`T`, and the dielectric properties of the objects.
-The code is highly optimized and allows you - depending on parameters and your hardware - to compute the free energy for aspect ratios up to :math:`R/L\sim 10\,000`.
+The main goal of the library and the associated programs is to compute the free energy :math:`\mathcal{F}` depending on the radius :math:`R` of the sphere, the separation :math:`L` between sphere and plate, the temperature :math:`T`, and the dielectric properties of the sphere and the plane.
+The code is highly optimized and allows you -- depending on parameters and your hardware -- to compute the free energy for aspect ratios up to :math:`R/L\sim 10\,000`.

 Features
 --------

- - Calculate the free energy for different separations and temperatures
+  - Computation of the free energy for aspect ratios used in typical experiments
- - Calculate the free energy in the high temperature limit for perfect reflectors, the Drude model, and the plasma model
+  - Computation of the free energy in the high-temperature limit for perfect reflectors, and metals described by the Drude or plasma model
- - Full support for perfect reflectors, metals described by the Drude and plasma model, and generic metals described by a user-defined dielectric function
+  - Full support for perfect reflectors, metals described by the Drude and plasma model, and generic materials described by a user-defined dielectric function
- - CaPS is fast and reliable
- - ready to use programs: you don't have to modify the code
- - CaPS is free software – you may use it or even modify it
+  - Computation of the free energy at zero temperature for perfect reflectors in the plane-cylinder geometry
+  - Support for parallelization using MPI

 Further reading